Paleobiogeochemistry/isowater_SEPregion/README.md

 - Instal python 3
 - Instal python libraries (downloand the following archive to check if you have all the necesary libraries that will be necesary for run the code in your PC)
 - Hydrological data set organize with the following format

-## Getting started

-## Example ...

 ## Data managment and script developers